 Pet foods “formulated” to AAFCO standards may not be tested on actual animals.
 Anyone can “formulate” and develop his own dog food by simply writing a recipe on a piece of paper.
 The best way to assess the effectiveness of a new food is to perform a food trial.
 Performing a food trial is expensive and some companies will avoid this process to save money.
 (You will be surprised at the big name companies that have not performed food trials on their products.)

-We at Mount Hermon Animal Clinic know that giving you the best food recommendations are a vital part of your pet’s overall health.
+We at Family Vet Animal Clinic know that giving you the best food recommendations are a vital part of your pet’s overall health.
 Shopping for dog food and cat food in Danville, Virginia can be confusing; really, no matter where you live, it can be a frustrating task.

 For your convenience, we stock food from companies that use the highest quality ingredients, believe in truth in advertising, and formulate and test their diets with a team of veterinarians and nutritionists.
 Quality nutrition is one of the cornerstones to a long healthy life.
 The pet foods we carry are second to none and we only sell foods that we believe in.